amanchadha/coursera-deep-learning-specialization/README.md

 ## Credits

 This repo contains my work for this specialization.
-The code base, quiz questions, screenshots, and images are taken from the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning), unless specified otherwise.
+The code base, quiz questions and diagrams are taken from the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning), unless specified otherwise.

 ## Programming Assignments